cobwebos/docs/articles/azure-stack/user/azure-stack-managed-disk-considerations.md

 $virtualNetworkName = 'rgmgd-vnet'
 $nicname = 'unmgdvm295'

-#Set the context to the subscription Id where Managed Disk will be created
+# Set the context to the subscription ID in which the managed disk will be created
 Select-AzureRmSubscription -SubscriptionId $SubscriptionId

 $diskConfig = New-AzureRmDiskConfig -AccountType $accountType  -Location $location -DiskSizeGB $diskSize -SourceUri $vhdUri -CreateOption Import

-#Create Managed disk
+# Create managed disk
 New-AzureRmDisk -DiskName $diskName -Disk $diskConfig -ResourceGroupName $resourceGroupName
 $disk = get-azurermdisk -DiskName $diskName -ResourceGroupName $resourceGroupName
 $VirtualMachine = New-AzureRmVMConfig -VMName $virtualMachineName -VMSize $virtualMachineSize

-#Use the Managed Disk Resource Id to attach it to the virtual machine.
-Please change the OS type to linux if OS disk has linux OS
+# Use the managed disk resource ID to attach it to the virtual machine.
+# Change the OS type to Linux if the OS disk has Linux OS.
 $VirtualMachine = Set-AzureRmVMOSDisk -VM $VirtualMachine -ManagedDiskId $disk.Id -CreateOption Attach -Linux

-#Create a public IP for the VM
+# Create a public IP for the VM
 $publicIp = Get-AzureRmPublicIpAddress -Name $pipname -ResourceGroupName $resourceGroupName

-#Get the virtual network where virtual machine will be hosted
+# Get the virtual network where the virtual machine will be hosted
 $vnet = Get-AzureRmVirtualNetwork -Name $virtualNetworkName -ResourceGroupName $resourceGroupName

 # Create NIC in the first subnet of the virtual network